 Naturally, VA panel monitors at this price range have a higher contrast ratio (~3,000:1), so blacks won’t be as deep on the ASUS VP249QGR, but the IPS technology has other benefits including more vibrant color reproduction, wider viewing angles, and faster pixel response time.

 The 1080p resolution looks crisp and sharp on the 23.8″ viewable screen of the ASUS VP249QGR.
-You get a decent pixel density while the resolution is not too demanding allowing you to easily maintain high frame rates even with entry-level gaming GPUs.
+You get a decent pixel density while the resolution is not too demanding, allowing you to maintain high frame rates even with entry-level gaming GPUs easily.